postgresml/postgresml/pgml-docs/docs/user_guides/schema/snapshots.md

 ## Tables

-Every snapshot has an accompaning table in the `pgml` schema.
+Every snapshot has an accompanying table in the `pgml` schema.
 For example, the `Snapshot` with `id = 42` has all data recorded in the table `pgml.snaphot_42`.
 If the test_sampling was `random` for the training, the rows in the table were `ORDER BY random()` when it was created so that future samples can be consistently and efficiently randomized.